pawelgrzybek/pawelgrzybek.com/content/posts/2021-03-07-book-review-a-brief-history-of-time-by-stephen-hawking.md

 ![Example of a helpful diagram in "A Brief History of Time" by Stephen Hawking book](/photos/2021-03-07-3.jpg)

-Even tho it is only around 250 pages book, it takes a while to digest all these abstract-sounding concepts, so do not expect to smash it in one evening.
-The copy that I got is full of beautiful illustrations that I found helpful in grasping some of the concepts.
+Even tho it's only around 250 pages, it takes a while to digest all the abstract-sounding concepts in this book, so don't expect to smash it in one evening.
+The copy that I have is full of beautiful illustrations that I found helpful in grasping some of the concepts.
 I would recommend this publication to every curious one out there.
 I will catch you next time but until then, stay curious 👩‍🏫 👨‍🏫